 Our Students Perform With Internationally Renowned Guest Artists

 Guest artists and conductors from around the world have appeared with the orchestra.
-Among these artists are Leonard Slatkin, Doc Severinsen, Allen Vizzutti, Leon Bates, Misha Dicter, Eugenia Zuckerman, Alessandra Marc, Eugene Fodor, Dailey and Vincent, and the late William Warfield.
+Among these artists are Maria Schneider (conductor), Leonard Slatkin (conductor), Doc Severinsen (late jazz trumpeter who led the band on The Tonight Show with Johnny Carson), Allen Vizzutti (trumpeter), Leon Bates (pianist), Misha Dicter (pianist), Eugenia Zuckerman (flutist), Alessandra Marc (soprano), the late Eugene Fodor (classical violinist), Dailey and Vincent (bluegrass musicians), and the late William Warfield (bass baritone and actor).